-Biology is the study of life and addresses related to living organisms and covers the key areas of molecular biology, cellular biology, organismal biology, population biology.
-It is a fascinating subject that answers fundamental questions such as; how did life first begin?
-And how and why do some parasites change the sex of their host?
+Biology is the study of life and living organisms, and covers the key areas of molecular biology, cellular biology, organismal biology and population biology.
+It is a fascinating subject that answers fundamental questions such as how did life first begin?

 Why study Biology?

 By studying Biology, you are choosing to study a subject that offers solutions and developments to social and ethical challenges.
 It is possibly the most actively changing and developing subject in the sciences, and has offered an advanced understanding of threats to human populations such as AIDS, as well as threats to conservation and habitats.

 Are you unsure of the difference between Biological Sciences and Biology?
 Download our guide to help you decide which is right for you.

 MBiol, BSc Biology (Integrated Masters) has received interim accreditation by the Society of Biology.
 Find out more about MBiol BSc Accreditation (pdf download).

 This programme is also available part time.
 Please contact the Lifelong learning centre for more information.